oneapi-src/level-zero-tests/conformance_tests/sysman/test_sysman_driver/README.md

 * `GivenValidDriverHandleWhileRetrievingExtensionFunctionAddressThenValidAddressIsReturned`:
-  Test case checks whether zesDriverGetExtensionFunctionAddress API returns success and retrieves valid function pointer for all vendor-specific or experimental extensions Sysman API.
+  Test case checks whether zesDriverGetExtensionFunctionAddress API returns success and retrieves valid function pointer for all vendor-specific or experimental extensions Sysman API's which are listed in the L0 specification.